SeeedDocument/Seeed-WiKi/docs/Relay_Shield_v3.md

 ---
 ![](https://github.com/SeeedDocument/Relay_Shield_v3.0/raw/master/img/Relay_Shield_L_v3.0.jpg)

-The Relay Shield provides a solution for controlling high current devices that cannot be controlled by the Arduino’s Digital I/O pins due to their current and voltage limits.
+The Relay Shield provides a solution for controlling high current devices that cannot be controlled by Arduino’s Digital I/O pins due to current and voltage limits.

 The Relay Shield features four high quality relays and provides NO/NC interfaces, four dynamic LED indicators to show the on/off state of each relay, and the standardized shield form factor to provide a smooth connection to the Arduino/Seeeduino board or other Arduino compatible boards.

 [![](https://github.com/SeeedDocument/Seeed-WiKi/raw/master/docs/images/300px-Get_One_Now_Banner-ragular.png)](https://www.seeedstudio.com/Relay-Shield-v3.0-p-2440.html)